There are many more things to do in Johannesburg than you’d imagine.

 Here are two good hop on hop off bus tours in Jozi:

 Practical Tips To Make The Most Of Johannesburg

 Johannesburg OR Tambo International Airport is one of the main African hubs, with all major international carriers landing there.
 At any time of year, you will be able to find incredibly cheap deals for flights from Europe and even from the United States.

 The easiest way to get from OR Tambo International Airport to downtown Johannesburg is to take the Gautrain.
 Trains run every 15 to 30 minutes from 4:50 am to around 9:00 pm.
 After that, you should take a taxi or a shuttle bus.
 You can book it here.

 Where To Stay In Johannesburg

-A city as vast as Johannesburg is packed with good accommodation options, for any budget and all needs.
-Here’s some of the best places to stay in and around Jozzie:
+A city as vast as Johannesburg is packed with good accommodation options, for any budget and needs.
+Here are some of the best places to stay in and around Jozi: